Turtel216/cwired-tcp-server/README.md

 ## Configuration

-The server can be configured by editing the `config.h` file or passing arguments at startup.
+The server can be configured by passing arguments at startup.
 Options include:

 - `host`: The IP address to bind the server to (default: `127.0.0.1`).
 - `port`: The port number to listen on (default: `8080`).